Tennessee Water Quality at a Glance

 Major Water Sources and Challenges

-• Infrastructure Aging Concerns: With $8.7 billion needed over the next 20 years for drinking water infrastructure improvements, Tennessee faces challenges with aging distribution systems, water loss rates exceeding 40% in some utilities, and emergency preparedness needs highlighted by recent severe weather events.
+- Aging Infrastructure: With $8.7 billion needed over the next 20 years, Tennessee faces challenges from aging distribution systems, water loss rates exceeding 40% in some utilities, and the additional strain placed on East Tennessee infrastructure by Hurricane Helene in 2024.
+Track any ongoing boil water notices affecting Tennessee in real time.

 Emerging Contaminant Response